-Integral components of the USF System policy and associated procedures include the following:
+Integral components of USF System policy and associated procedures include the following:

 - Annual fire and emergency evacuation drills are required to be conducted for all USF System high hazard buildings equipped with a required fire alarm system.
-A "high hazard building" designation is defined asone that: contains combustible matter or flammable conditions dangerous to the safety of life or property; in which persons receive educational instruction; in which persons reside, excluding private dwellings; or, containing three or more levels. - All fire and emergency evacuation drills are announced in practice, excluding notification of vested parties required to coordinate drill activities, e.g., Residence Life Coordinators, Resident Assistants, Facility Managers, etc., are typically notified prior to a drill.
+A "high hazard building" designation is defined as: contains combustible matter or flammable conditions dangerous to safety of life or property; in which persons receive educational instruction; in which persons reside, excluding private dwellings; or, containing three or more levels. - All fire and emergency evacuation drills are unannounced in practice, excluding notification of vested parties required to coordinate drill activities, e.g., Residence Life Coordinators, Resident Assistants, Facility Managers, etc. are typically notified prior to a drill. - All occupants must evacuate when alarms are sounded or when authorities initiate an evacuation order.
+Occupants with disabilities, who cannot independently evacuate, must evacuate to the nearest area of rescue/refuge, typically a stairwell landing.

-- All occupants must evacuate when alarms are sounded or when authorities initiate an evacuation order.
-Occupants with disabilities, who cannot independently evacuate, must evacuate to the nearest area of rescue/refuge, typically a stairwell landing. - All occupants of high hazard buildings must participate in the fire drill.
+All occupants of high hazard buildings must participate in the fire drill.

-USF System Policy 6-025: Fire and Emergency Evacuation Drills requires a multi-disciplinary approach for the effective implementation and maintenance of emergency evacuation procedures for the USF System.
+USF System Policy 6-025 requires a multi-disciplinary approach for the effective implementation and maintenance of emergency evacuation procedures for the USF System.
 The following organizational units are responsible for implementing and maintaining these procedures:

-- Environmental Health and Safety;
+- Environmental Health & Safety;

-- UPD;
+- University/Campus Police;

-- Facilities Management;
+- Facilities Management; and

-- College/Division Heads; and
+- College/Division Heads;

-- Facility Managers.